Elliptical Pin Heatsink with Push Pins

-Please click the part number to view the details of the heatsink, or click “Quote” or “Sample” to request a quote or a sample.
+Please click the part number to view the details of the heat sink, or click “Quote” or “Sample” to request a quote or a sample.

-Please note all thermal resistance data are for reference only.
+Thermal resistance data are for reference only.
 They may vary from application to application.
 Please contact us if you would like us to perform thermal analysis, or determine the actual thermal resistance in your system.

 In addition to aluminum heatsinks, we also offer round pin heatsinks made of pure copper (C11000).
 Copper heatsinks typically improve thermal performance by 10-20%.
 They are recommended for critical applications where a few degrees of temperature reduction can make a big difference.

 Spring loaded push pins are an easy-to-use and highly effective method to secure heatsinks to heat-generating components and PCBs.
 They provide precise and uniform pressure between the heatsinks and components, and optimize the performance of thermal interface materials.
 Push pins can be made of nylon, brass or steels.

 Nylon push pins are cost effective and perform well when the ambient temperature is relatively low.
 But the glass transition temperature (Tg) of nylon 6/6 (PA66), the most popular material used in making push pins, is only 45-50°C. Above its Tg, the material will change from its glassy state to rubbery state, and become soft and flexible.
 For this reason, we recommend nylon push pins for low temperature and cost-sensitive applications, or when electrical insulation is required.